DomingosXPC/portfolio/src/content/work/golden-book.md

 #### How the app can be Improved

-Issues to Address for Longer-Term Development:
+Issues and Opportunities to address for longer-term development:

 <strong>Offer and revenue:</strong>
 - Goldenbooking: Expand partnerships to provide users with exclusive discounts when booking directly from the app, of any kind (restaurants, hotels, etc.).
 This would provide a cheaper reservation price to the user and a lower CPA (cost per acquisition) to the client, considering it’d be below the rates of the most used services.
 This win-win solution would put money in everyone’s pocket.